Ah, the 2000s — a time of excessive glamour, partying and a whole lot of bling.

 That is, if you look back on the decade through its appointed style icons, such as Britney Spears and Paris Hilton.
 The party girls of the era established the Y2K look: Juicy Couture tracksuits, flirty slip dresses, low-rise jeans (preferably accompanied by a whale tail) and a preference for all things pink.

-The era’s glitzy and (often gaudy) trends are back, and thanks to an array of fashion brands that are now embracing the 2000s style, those trends have never been easier to pull off.
-Plus, with the holidays and Christmas celebrations around the corner, it’s the best time to channel your inner 2000s party girl.
+The era’s glitzy and (often gaudy) trends are back, and thanks to an array of fashion brands that are now embracing the Y2K aesthetic, those trends have never been easier to pull off.
+Plus, now that nightlife is pretty much on track again, it’s the best time to channel your inner 2000s party girl.

-2000s style trends for your next party outfit
+8 Y2K style trends for your next party outfit:

 Jump To / Table of Contents